mezo-org/musd/docs/rfc-microloans.md

 - What happens if there are changes in MUSD that impact Microloans?
 For example, suppose the global interest rate is increased.
 Would we then increase the interest rate on Microloans?
 - What happens to fees collected (such as issuance fees and interest)?
 - Should we use some of the 2000 MUSD initially borrowed to fund microloans?
 That would make things more efficient but require a bit more calculation.
-- How will we handle the situation where we want to call refinance and either of the following have happened:
+- How will we handle the situation where we want to call refinance and the interest rate in MUSD has changed?
-  - The price has fallen such that maxBorrowingCapacity will be lower than needed when recalculated.
-  - The global interest rate has risen.
 - What happens in the case that the main trove is liquidated?
 - What is the governance model?
 What access controls do we want to put in place?
 - What does the upgrade path look like?